FMIA: In This 2021 NFL Draft Primer, Uncertainty Is No. 1 Overall Prospect - Peter King, NBC Sports

 “It’s almost the same every year now, Jeremiah said.
 “Last year, I had a record number of guys with top-three-round grades [27].
 Not as much this year, but so many good options in the second, third, fourth rounds.”
 Most draft boards will have LSU’s Ja’Marr Chase and Alabama’s DeVonta Smith and Jaylen Waddle among the top 12 picks.
 Kadarius Toney of Florida is Jeremiah’s fourth first-round wideout, but his favorite wideout at a bargain price (mid-round two) is Mississippi’s Elijah Moore: “There were games that nobody could cover him.”

 Surest position at the top?
 Might be offensive line.
 It’s not deep, but either Rashawn Slater of Northwestern or Penei Sewell of Oregon (both were 2020 opt-outs) could be opening-day left tackles in September.
 They should both go in the top six or eight.
-Slater stoned Ohio State’s Chase Young in their 2019 meeting.
+Slater played well against Ohio State and ace edge-rusher Chase Young in their 2019 meeting.
 Alijah Vera-Tucker (USC) could play guard or tackle comfortably, and Christian Darrisaw (Virginia Tech) and Jalen Mayfield (Michigan) could crack the end of the first round.

 The Unicorn.
 Florida tight end Kyle Pitts is the first player at his position in 43 years of Mel Kiper’s draft-grading to crack the top five overall prospects.
 Whether he goes that high is a matter of taste, but a smart team could use him as an in-line tight end, running routes out of the slot, split wide, and as an athletic motion man.
 (Remember Rob Gronkowski’s Jet Motion Super Bowl TD, when he was untouched by any defenders?)
 So Pitts may be drafted as a tight end but could end up playing all over the map.
 “If he had ‘WR’ next to his name,” Jeremiah said, “he’d be a top 15 pick.”